What is customer feedback?

 - Address the customer personally, and thank them for their feedback.
 Customers who have taken the time to give you feedback are much more likely to continue to do so.
 It’s important to thank them for taking the time to inform you of a customer success story.

 - Reward them for providing feedback.
-Offer your customer a reward for providing a response to incentivise them to get back to you the next time you’re collecting customer feedback.
+Offer your customer a reward for responding to incentivise them to get back to you the next time you’re collecting customer feedback.

 - Request further feedback.
 Ask them about a different aspect of their experience to get a fuller picture.